-This Capacity Assignment and Release Agreement (this “Agreement”) is entered into effective as of the _____ of November 2000 (the “Effective Date”), by and between Enron North America Corp., a Delaware corporation (“ENA”) and J.M.
+This Capacity Assignment and Release Agreement (this “Agreement”) is entered into effective as of the _____ of December 2000 (the “Effective Date”), by and between Enron North America Corp., a Delaware corporation (“ENA”) and J.M.
 Huber Corporation, a New Jersey corporation (“Huber”) (each a “Party” and collectively the “Parties”).

-Whereas, ENA and Huber have previously entered into two long term purchase/sale arrangements pursuant to that certain Enfolio Master Firm Purchase/Sale Agreement between ENA and Huber dated August 18, 2000 and its accompanying Transaction No. 1 dated August 18, 2000, as amended and restated as of even date herewith (“Transaction No. 1”) and Transaction No. 2 dated September 25, 2000, as amended and restated as of even date herewith (“Transaction No. 2”) (collectively the “Purchase Agreement”); and
+Whereas, ENA and Huber have previously entered into two long term purchase/sale arrangements pursuant to that certain Enfolio Master Firm Purchase/Sale Agreement between ENA and Huber dated August 18, 2000 and its accompanying Transaction No. 1 dated August 18, 2000, as amended and restated on December 13, 2000 (“Transaction No. 1”) and Transaction No. 2 dated September 25, 2000, as amended and restated as of even date herewith (“Transaction No. 2”) (collectively the “Purchase Agreement”); and

-WHEREAS, in accordance with the terms and conditions of the Purchase Agreement, Huber agreed to (i) take by permanent release or assignment from ENA and (ii) release back to ENA on an annual basis, certain capacity ENA currently holds under that certain Firm Transportation Service Agreement (Rate Schedule FT) between ENA (formerly Enron Capital & Trade Resources Corp.) and Wyoming Interstate Company, Ltd. Dated September 1, 1999 (the “WIC FT Agreement”) and capacity that ENA is entitled to hold under that certain Precedent Agreement Open Season between Huber (as assignee of ENA) and Trailblazer Pipeline Company (“Trailblazer”) dated August 18, 2000 with the attached Offer Sheets for Bids #1 through #5 (the “Trailblazer PA”) and that certain Precedent Agreement CIG Expansion from Cheyenne Hub to Forgan, Baker, Lakin between Huber (as assignee of ENA) and Colorado Interstate Gas Company (“CIG”) dated September 28, 2000 (the “CIG PA”); and
+WHEREAS, in accordance with the terms and conditions of the Purchase Agreement, Huber agreed to (i) take by permanent release or assignment from ENA and (ii) release back to ENA on an annual basis, certain capacity ENA currently holds under that certain Firm Transportation Service Agreement (Rate Schedule FT) between ENA (formerly Enron Capital & Trade Resources Corp.) and Wyoming Interstate Company, Ltd. Dated September 1, 1999 (the “WIC FT Agreement”) and capacity that ENA is entitled to hold under that certain (i) Precedent Agreement Open Season between Huber (as assignee of ENA) and Trailblazer Pipeline Company (“Trailblazer”) dated August 18, 2000 with the attached Offer Sheets for Bids #1 through #5 and (ii) Precedent Agreement Open Season between Huber (assignee of ENA) and Trailblazer dated December 13, 2000 ((i) and (ii) collectively the “Trailblazer PAs”) and that certain Precedent Agreement CIG Expansion from Cheyenne Hub to Forgan, Baker, Lakin between Huber (as assignee of ENA) and Colorado Interstate Gas Company (“CIG”) dated September 28, 2000 (the “CIG PA”); and

-WHEREAS, ENA and Huber desire to effect such capacity releasefrom ENA to Huber in accordance with the terms and conditions of this Agreement.
+WHEREAS, ENA and Huber desire to effect such assignments and capacity release in accordance with the terms and conditions of this Agreement.

 NOW THEREFORE, in consideration of the mutual agreements contained herein, the receipt and sufficiency of which are hereby acknowledged by ENA and Huber, the parties hereby agree as follows: